JiFish/babel/README.md

 - **[babel-fairytales_v2-be]()**: Replaces lore books with public domain fairy tales.

 #### Optional Crafting Recipe
 If enabled, you can craft random books using: 1 Book and Quill, 1 Soul Sand Block, 1 Chest, and 1 Emerald.
-This recipe is shapeless and outputs a chest containing a single random book.
+This recipe is shapeless and outputs a chest containing a single random book (and rarely something back...)

 ![Recipe Image](readme_images/optional_recipe.png)